Washington University in St. Louis

 Purdue University

-The Structure, Computational, and Protein Engineering Core C leverages advanced structural biology, biophysics, and computational tools to support vaccine and therapeutic development across the center.
+The Structure, Computational, and Protein Engineering Core C leverages advanced structural biology, biophysics, and AI-assisted computational tools to support vaccine and therapeutic development for highly pathogenic orthoflavivirus and alphaviruses across the center.
 Using techniques like X-ray crystallography and cryo-electron microscopy, Core C analyzes antigen-antibody interactions at the molecular level to guide the design and refinement of immunogens and antibody therapies.
-By collaborating closely with all projects and cores, Core C ensures data-driven advancements, including engineering reagents and studying viral mutations to enhance immune response strategies.
-This work is pivotal in driving innovative solutions for global infectious disease challenges.
+By collaborating closely with all projects and cores, Core C ensures data-driven advancements, including engineering reagents and studying viruses to enhance immune response strategies.
+This work is pivotal in driving innovative solutions for current and emerging health challenges.

 CORE SERVICES: